towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ```

-### Custom Operator
+### Custom Operators

-It is also easy to define a custom operator with a function:
+It is also easy to define custom operators with standard Python functions:

 ```python
 >>> from towhee import register